just-noticeable/damroo/cghs-echs-are-a-component-of-basic-pay.md

-## CGHS and ECHS are Rightfully a Component of Central Government's Basic-Pay
+## CGHS & ECHS are Rightfully a Component of Central Government's Basic-Pay

 In fact, Central Government Health Scheme (CGHS) and Ex-Servicemen Contributory Health Scheme (ECHS) <u>are not</u> "privileges" or "perks" offered to Central Govt workers and retirees in India, as those health insurance and basic benefits are a vital component of their basic-pay, wages, salaries, pensions, and emoluments.